-David Pogue’s favorite noise-canceling headphones are just as good for listening to music as they are for enjoying the silence.
-Compared to a similar pair from Bose, Pogue said the Sonys sound better.
+Pogue’s favorite noise-canceling headphones are just as good for listening to music as they are for enjoying the silence.
+Compared to a similar pair from Bose, Pogue said the Sony ones sound better.
 “The bass is stronger and deeper, the midrange is balanced, the highs are crisp.”

 If dad’s more of an earbud guy, Liu recommends these Bluetooth earphones.
 “They’re small, so easy to transport, and fit in the ear quite well with different ear-tip options,” he said.
-“The sound quality is great with warm midrange and good bass response.”
+“The sound quality is great, with a warm midrange and good bass response.”